jaseemabid/blog/_drafts/compiler.md

 I find this approach fundamentally simpler and a natural way to think in a purely functional programming language.
-Rather than represent a variable with just a string and maintain a shared mapping from the name to all important attributes, we use a rich type called `Ref` to embed all the attributes in itself.
+Rather than represent a variable with just a string and maintain a shared mapping from the name to all its attributes, we use a rich type (`Ref`) to embed all the attributes in itself.
 Each pass of the compiler can augment and annotate more information into the reference accordingly.
 Large parts of the program become inherently stateless and simpler.

 ## Cast

-Casting is applying the minimum transformations on calculus to get core and is the immediate step after parsing.
+Casting is applying the minimum transformations on Calculus to get Core and is the immediate step after parsing.
 Cast does basic structural validations and ensures that the program is a series of declarations and an expression in the end.
 All known types (only function arguments for now) are retained and the rest